-In-Network Providers are Providers who maintain a contract with Blue Cross Blue Shield of Minnesota (BCBS-MN) or Host Blue and who serve as a participating Provider as part of a network available to the plan through BCBS-MN and Host Blue.
+In-Network Providers are Providers who maintain a contract with UnitedHealthcare (UMR-MN) and who serve as a participating Provider as part of a network available to the plan through UMR-MN.

 Inpatient Stay means a stay in a Hospital, Skilled Nursing Facility, or licensed residential treatment center or a licensed behavioral health treatment center that exceeds a period of twenty-four (24) hours.